Earning CEUs FAQs

 The simple preapproval application may be found online.
 Click on "CPS CEU Preapproval Request Form".

-To use your smart phone to fully participate in the webinar, you will need to download the GoToWebinar app which is free and available for Android and IPhones.
-Being away from your computer doesn’t mean you have to miss out on online events.
-The free GoToWebinar mobile app lets you not only see and hear webinars, but take part in them as well.
+To use your smart phone to fully participate in the webinar, you will need to download the ZOOM app which is free and available for Android and IPhones.
+The free ZOOM mobile app lets you not only see and hear webinars, but take part in them as well.
 No matter where you are, you can ask questions, take part in polls and more.
+More detail is on their website.

-You may only count only one Safe Ride News LATCH Manual quiz (either edition) toward the required 6 CEUs per certification cycle.
+You may only count one 2021 LATCH Manual Quiz - Safe Ride News (either edition) toward the required 6 CEUs per certification cycle.
 In general, enter the quiz for either the current or immediate past LATCH Manual edition to earn one CEU toward recertification.
-If you include the 2015 quiz for a certification cycle, you are welcome to count the 2017 quiz toward your next certification cycle.
+If you include the 2019 quiz for a certification cycle, you are welcome to count the 2021 quiz toward your next certification cycle.

 If you are working on your seat checks/sign offs at an event or as part of an update, you cannot also get credit for CEUs.
 If you need CEUs, the time must be used for practice only.
 No double dipping!